Education in the United States: Federal

 The reliance on local funding sources has led to a long history of court challenges about how states fund their schools.
-These challenges have relied on interpretations of state constitutions after a U.S. Supreme Court ruling that school funding was not a matter of the U.S. Constitution (San Antonio Independent School District v.
+These challenges have relied on interpretations of state constitutions after a U.S. Supreme Court ruling that school funding was not a federal obligation specified in the U.S. Constitution, whose authors left education funding and the management to states.
+(San Antonio Independent School District v.
 Rodriguez, 411 U.S. 1 (1973)).
 The state court cases, beginning with the California case of Serrano v.
 Priest, 5 Cal.3d 584 (1971), were initially concerned with equity in funding, which was defined in terms of variations in spending across local school districts.
 More recently, state court cases have begun to consider what has been called 'adequacy.'
 These cases have questioned whether the total amount of spending was sufficient to meet state constitutional requirements.

 From 1985 to 1999, a United States district court judge required the state of Missouri to triple the budget of Kansas City Public Schools, although in the end, test scores in the district did not rise; the racial achievement gap did not diminish; and there was less, not more, integration.
 Perhaps the most famous adequacy case is Abbott v.
 Burke, 100 N.J.
 269, 495 A.2d 376 (1985), which has involved state court supervision over several decades and has led to some of the highest spending of any U.S. districts in the so-called Abbott districts.
 The background and results of these cases are analyzed in a book by Eric Hanushek and Alfred Lindseth.
 That analysis concludes that funding differences are not closely related to student outcomes and thus that the outcomes of the court cases have not led to improved policies.